Construction Materials Overview: Key Types, Properties, and Modern Building Uses

 Construction materials are the essential substances used in building structures such as homes, bridges, roads, and commercial buildings.
 These materials include natural resources like wood and stone, as well as manufactured products such as concrete, steel, glass, and composites.

-The use of construction materials exists because every structure requires strength, durability, and functionality.
+Construction materials are essential for building any structure, providing strength, durability, and functionality.
 Each material has unique properties that determine how it performs under different conditions such as load, weather, and time.

 • Structural strength and load-bearing capacity